 The Orlando Magic is a relatively new franchise.
 They've had two of the best big men in the history of the game on Shaquille O'Neal and Dwight Howard, and both once took them to basketball's ultimate stage.

 Sadly, both times the Magic was overwhelmed by their rivals and, other than a couple of winning seasons now and then, they haven't found much success in the playoffs.
-They're trying to build a championship contender now.
+They're trying to build a championship contender now but it'll take a very long time.

 The New Jersey/Brooklyn Nets have had some impressive teams throughout their history.
 They entered the league as 2-time ABA champions and were poised to dominate the league as well but that just didn't happen.

 They haven't made it back to the NBA Finals since 2003.
-Even so, with Kevin Durant and Kyrie Irving leading their new project, it's only a matter of time before we take their name out of the 'NBA teams without a championship' list.
+Even so, with Kevin Durant, James Harden and Kyrie Irving leading their new project, it's only a matter of time before we take their name out of the 'NBA teams without a championship' list.

 Los Angeles Clippers